xebiarohan/react/6_Refs_and_portals.md

 ```

-6. UseImperativeHandle example
+6. `UseImperativeHandle` hook
    - In the previous example we set the ref sent from parent component to the dialog in the child component
    - That is not a good practice
-   - We have to map the ref send from parent component to a local useImperativeHandle method
+   - We have to map the ref send from parent component to a local `useImperativeHandle` method
    - It takes 2 arguments
        - ref as first argument
        - a function that exposes all the methods and variable that can be access in parent component using the ref it sends
-   - We can then have a local ref in the child component that we can then call in the useImperativeHandle function
+   - We can then have a local ref in the child component that we can then call in the `useImperativeHandle` function
    - In parent component we will call the ref.current.open(), that will call the local ref's showModal() method

 ```Child component